 Last but not least, you can save money on fishing licenses.
 Every state has its own fishing regulations, but you’ll need a license to fish in almost all of them.
 On most days, that is.
 Many states have a “fish for free” day, so if you’re flexible with your dates, know that you’ll be able to save a lot of money just by booking your trip at the right time of year.

 Another way to save money on licenses is to do a little research beforehand.
 Most states have one-day, multi-day, and annual licenses, with separate categories for residents and non-residents.
-On top of that, they offer big discounts for the elderly and youth, for disabled veterans, and for the mentally challenged.
+On top of that, they offer big discounts for the elderly and kids, for veterans, and for the physically or mentally handicapped.
 Such factors, in addition to how long you plan on fishing, will help you figure out which license is most cost effective for you.

 You can’t put a price on a good fishing experience.
 The memories and friends you make on your fishing trip can often last a lifetime.
 Still, saving a few dollars without having to sacrifice the experience is always a welcome bonus.
 All you have to do is choose what’s right for you.
 Your choice, is hopefully, now a little easier.